neomjs/neo/resources/data/deck/learnneo/pages/Earthquakes.md

 In this topic you'll create an application that fetches data on earthquakes in Iceland, and show the information in two views: a table, and a map.

-You'll do this in a series of labs:
+You'll do this in a series of labs.

-1. Generate a Workspace
-1. Create the Earthquakes Starter App
-1. Debugging
-1. Fetch Earthquakes Data and Show it in a Table
-1. Refactor the Table Into its Own Class
-1. Use a View Model
-1. Use the Google Maps Main-thread Add-on
-1. Events

 ## Goals

-What's the goal of this lengthy topic?
+What are the goals of this lengthy topic?

 - To give you hands-on coding a simple app
 - To introduce fundamental Neo concepts
-- To do some coding without emphasizing syntax details

-Most of these labs are copy-and-paste because we're focusing on _what_ it's doing on rather than _how_.
+Most of these labs are copy-and-paste because we're focusing on _what_ the code is doing on rather than _how_.

-As we progress through the training we'll spend more and more time on syntax and how, and you'll become more and more proficient at writing your own code.
+For this tutorial don't worry about syntax details.
+Other tutorials and guides will spend more and more time on syntax.e

 ## Key concepts